DiogoRFerreira/SIRS/README.md

 # SIRS
-Segurança Informática em Redes e Sistemas
+Segurança Informática em Redes e Sistemas/ Network and Computer Security

 This was my first Project in java before knowing anything about Threads, Sockets or Objects.